forefireAPI/forefire/docs/readme.md

 ## How to Build the Documentation Locally

-These instructions explain how to build the ForeFire documentation on your local machine.
 This is useful for previewing changes before committing or pushing them.

 **Prerequisites:**

--   **Python:** Version 3.10 or higher `pip` and `venv` should be included.
+-   **Python:** Version 3.10 or higher. `pip` and `venv` should be included.
--   **Doxygen:** The Doxygen executable must be installed and available in your system's PATH, and can be installed with `sudo apt install doxygen` or `brew install doxygen`
+-   **Doxygen:** The Doxygen executable must be installed and available in your system's PATH (`sudo apt install doxygen` or `brew install doxygen`)

 **Steps:**

 1.  **Set up Python Virtual Environment:**

-    Navigate to the `docs` directory and create/activate a virtual environment.
-This isolates dependencies.
+    Navigate to the `docs` directory and create/activate a virtual environment to isolate dependencies.
     ```bash
     cd docs
     python -m venv .venv
-    ```
-    -   On Linux/macOS:
-        ```bash
     source .venv/bin/activate
-        ```
-    -   On Windows (cmd/powershell):
-        ```bash
-        .venv\Scripts\activate
     ```
     You should see `(.venv)` prepended to your shell prompt.

 2.  **Install Python Dependencies:**